-Hi, my name is Laurianne, I am 35 and I am from France.
-I have been living in Scotland for 13 years now (mainly in Glasgow) and recently moved to a lovely village outside Glasgow.
+Hi, my name is Laurianne and I am from France.
+I have been living in Scotland for 15 years now (mainly in Glasgow) and moved to a lovely village outside Glasgow nearly 4 years ago.

 My recent move to the countryside is part of a desire to get back to basic and grow a more simple and self-sufficient lifestyle.
 Food is a crucial part of this lifestyle.